 Tackling one of the big challenges of life

 What grabbed me about the book when I first read it was how it tackled one of the big challenges about life — how things frequently don’t go our way — and how important it is to tackle those situations head on.

-That’s a great lesson for kids, of course, but one that adults can relate to from first hand experience.
-After all, how long does it take us to figure out that the grass is not always greener somewhere else, or that things that sound too good to be true usually aren’t nearly as wonderful as they first may seem?
+That’s a great lesson for kids, of course, but one that adults can relate to from first-hand experience.
+After all, how long does it take us to figure out that the grass is not always greener somewhere else, or that things that sound too good to be true usually aren’t nearly as wonderful as they seem?

 THAT’S what I Had Trouble in Getting to Solla Sollew is all about.

 In fact, one of the things that probably makes it one of the less popular books from Ted Geisel is that it speaks more to adults because young children just haven’t experienced the toil and trouble of life just yet.
 They simply can’t appreciate the lesson Dr. Seuss is teaching, or the wisdom in his solution.

 “This is a simple narrative of a young person finding out that we must choose our battles and that we are sometimes the ones that place ourselves in unlovely situations in the first place.